kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 You will receive an X.509 certificate in PEM form.
 Save it locally, for example as `license.pem`.

-You can inspect what you were issued before using it.
-The certificate's `notAfter` date is when the database will stop accepting it:
+It is worth checking what you were issued before using it. `notAfter` is the end of your license term:

 ```bash
 $ openssl x509 -in license.pem -noout -subject -dates